Kakeru Kobashiri: Personal life and writing style

-Kobashiri has said she enjoys royal road adventure stories and romantic comedies, and that Grimoire was her way of writing a combination of both.
+Kobashiri has said she enjoys classic adventure stories and romantic comedies, and that Grimoire was her way of writing a combination of both.
 Being that Grimoire had a therianthropic protagonist and her work generally being filled with such characters, many speculate that Kobashiri particularly enjoys kemonomimi.
 However, she denies this rumor, stating "what interests her most is the dynamic found in human-nonhuman relationships" which she says extends to human-robot and human-monster relationships also.
 Kobashiri likes video games, and reading children's literature, picture books, manga, and movies, and has stated that Grimoire was influenced by novels such as The Lord of the Rings, The Saga of Darren Shan, Kino's Journey, and Slayers, as well as manga such as Bastard!! and Berserk.
 As a technical high school graduate, where she was the only female student in her class, she says she cannot write novels based on school life.

 In describing her how she writes, Kobashiri says that she first creates the characters before molding the setting and storyline around them.
 In addition, she says she is always conscious of her prose's rhythm and the tempo of her story, being careful not to distract the reader with minutiae, especially during dialogue, and avoids using difficult words and kanji as much as possible.